Regenerative Grower Training Program

 • Home and community gardeners seeking deeper knowledge and the tools to become more self-sufficient in growing food for their families and neighbors.

-• Active and aspiring farmers and market gardeners who are working at a small-scale and seeking experience with ecologically-minded growing methods and climate-smart designs, including agroforestry.
+• Active and aspiring farmers and market gardeners who are working at a small scale and seeking experience with ecologically-minded growing methods and climate-smart designs, including agroforestry.

 • PLEASE NOTE: unlike traditional farmer incubator programs, this program does not cover topics like managing a farm business, hosting a CSA, or producing food for markets.
 When titling the program, we avoided calling it a “Regenerative Farmer” training for this reason.
 “Grower” appeals to anyone interested in producing food at a low-tech, human scale with or without agricultural aspirations.
-We will keep our focus to the techniques for nurturing diverse, dynamic small-scale crop systems that support ecological health.
+We will keep our focus to the techniques for nurturing dynamic small-scale crop systems that support ecological health.

 • Land caretakers and advocates for healthy ecosystems.
-Often we divide agriculture and ecological restoration into separate boxes, but through the RGTP and other programs at the Horn Farm Center, we are intentionally blurring that separation.
+Often we divide agriculture and ecological restoration into separate realms, but through the RGTP and other programs at the Horn Farm Center, we are intentionally blurring that separation.
 People have tended land for nutrient-rich food while maintaining and enhancing ecological vitality for centuries.
 In taking this program, folks who focus on protecting and restoring critical wild ecosystems will find interesting parallels and new lenses for viewing land stewardship.

 • Students in the fields of agriculture, horticulture, environmental science, and environmental studies looking for hands-on experiences and networking opportunities to supplement classroom learning.